Once again, President Biden has reversed the immigration course taken by the Trump Administration regarding the Temporary Protection program.

 Though more vulnerable than ever before, Temporary Protected Status beneficiaries need not give up the fight.

-A few weeks later, the Biden Administration extended the life line of the six nations facing termination under the Ninth Circuit’s only until December 31, 2022.
+A few weeks later, the Biden Administration extended the life line of the six nations facing termination under the Ninth Circuit’s ruling to December 31, 2022.
+As the deadline neared, on November 10, 2022, the government again extended their TPS benefits, up to June 30, 2024.

 Defeat in law, especially immigration law, should be taken with a grain of salt.
 It is not uncommon for policies and principles to change over time.